AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md

 {{step-1-to-setup}}

-1. Cliquez sur **Formulaires personnalisés** dans le panneau de gauche.
+1. Dans le volet de gauche, cliquez sur **Custom Forms**, puis sur **Forms**.

    <!-- >[!TIP]
     >
     >In the view that appears, you can review all custom forms and custom fields that have been created for your organization.
 You can also see who created each form and the fields that are associated with it. -->

 1. Cliquez sur **Nouveau formulaire personnalisé**.

-1. Sélectionnez les types d’objets auxquels vous souhaitez joindre le formulaire personnalisé, puis cliquez sur **Continuer**.
+1. Dans la boîte de dialogue **Nouveau formulaire personnalisé**, sélectionnez les types d’objets auxquels vous souhaitez joindre le formulaire personnalisé, puis cliquez sur **Continuer**.
 1. Dans le coin supérieur gauche de l’écran, cliquez sur **Bibliothèque de champs**.

    ![ Bibliothèque de champs ](assets/field-library.png)